 You will probably visit a number of open days before making your final application, so how do you make the most of them?
 Visit an open day to put your choices to the test with our 7 must-dos before applying.

-By the way, we have open days on 4 and 5 of October.
+By the way, we have an open day on 27 of November.

 Quiz the experts